mgenware/m-fs/README.md

 ### `readFileAsync`

-`fs.readFile` in a Promise.

-### `nodeWriteFileAsync`

-`fs.writeFile` in a Promise.
-Consider using `writeFileAsync` instead as `fs.writeFile` errors when it writes to a non-existent directory.
+Calls `fs.promises.readFile`.

 ### `writeFileAsync`

-Unlike `nodeWriteFileAsync`, this method makes ensure the target directory is created before writing the file.
+Calls `fs.promises.writeFile`.
+This method also makes ensure the target directory is created before writing the file.

 ### `statAsync`

-`fs.stat` in a Promise.
+Calls `fs.promises.stat`.

 ### `statOrNullAsync`

-Like `statAsync`, but returns `null` on error.
+Like `statAsync`, but instead of throwing an error, it returns `null` in that case.

 ### `pathExists`, `dirExists`, `fileExists`